1. Overview

 -

-The following code shows how to use Style selector
+The following code demonstrates how to use the style selector:

-// Set background color of main part of widget to blue in default state
+// Set the background color of the main part of a widget to blue in the default state

 widget.bg_color(rgb16(0,0,255));

-// Set background color of indicator part of widget to red when get focused
+// Set the background color of the indicator part of a widget to red when focused

 widget.bg_color(rgb16(255,0,0), 0x0002|0x20000);

-BunTalk is a simple script language.
-The statement must be end with semicolon ";".
-Like following code.
+BunTalk is a simple scripting language.
+Each statement must end with a semicolon (";").
+For example:

 3.2.
 Keywords